On this page

 • Token inline hook

 Before enabling the hook, the preview tab can run a sample Okta request call and receive the external service response.
-Review the request and response formats to make sure responses are accurate.
+Review the request and response formats to make sure the responses are accurate.

 An Event Hook Preview (opens new window) tab is also available for event hooks and displays the JSON payload for the selected Event Type.
 The preview tab can confirm a successful delivery of the request.